beingadityak/all-of-python-scripts/README.md

-# Python By Example
+# Python, Python & more Python

-Personal repository for small scripts (in python) in all fields
+This is my personal repository for all the learnings & small python projects.
+This may include some tiny codes, data structures, algorithms and everything in between (some in-depth articles included).